InvictusNavarchus/gemini-history-manager/README.md

 - **Automatic Chat Tracking**: Effortlessly saves your Gemini chats in the background.
 It captures the title, timestamp, model (e.g., "2.5 Pro," "Deep Research"), initial prompt, and attached filenames.
 It even detects custom Gems and prevents duplicates.

-- **Interactive Dashboard**: Dive deep into your chat history through a dedicated dashboard page.
-  - **View & Organize**: See a comprehensive list of all conversations.
-Instantly search your history by title or prompt content.
-  - **Filter & Sort**: Narrow down your history by model, date range, or plan.
-Sort by date, title, or model to find exactly what you need.
-  - **Visualize Your Data**: See your habits with interactive charts for model usage, plan distribution, and activity over time.
-  - **Key Statistics**: Get at-a-glance insights like total conversations, your most-used model, and more.

 - **Quick-Access Popup**: Click the extension icon for a quick overview of your stats, a list of recent chats, and one-click access to the full dashboard.

 - **Data Management**: You are in full control of your data.